7 Best Bitter Herbs In The Bible For Health & Weight Loss!

 3 Beets, raw and freshly grated

-4 Tablespoon fresh mint, finely chopped
+4 Tablespoons fresh mint, finely chopped

 Salt and Pepper to taste

-Combine yogurt, horseradish then add grated beets and top with mint.
+Combine yogurt, horseradish, then add grated beets and top with mint.
 Enjoy!

 6. Endive